ISSAFE Harness Fit & Size Guide

 NEED CUSTOM HELP?

 Not every workforce fits into a standard chart.
-For projects requiring S to 4XL coverage, winter clothing allowance, women-specific fit, or model customization, guide users toward the I SSAFE design and support team.
+For projects requiring S to 4XL coverage, winter clothing allowance, women-specific fit, or model customization, guide users toward the ISSAFE design and support team.

 • Bulk sizing support